sara-2c/sara-2c.github.io/projects/open-your-mind-and-the-world-will-look-beautiful.md

 To encompass everything I learned, I end the video hoping to spread a new hashtag: #LoveToFilipinos

+## WHAT I LEARNED

+Along with having more experience working with different websites to create video projects, I have learned that opening your mind to different perspectives exercises your brain to think outside of the box.
+It is easy to become one-tracked, but sometimes, there can be multiple solutions to one problem.
+We just haven’t found all of them yet.

 Links to the video: